 “Whistleblowing” is protected under the Michigan Whistleblower’s Protection Act Law, MCL 15.361.
 The act is complex.
 You should always contact an attorney for legal advice if you suspect that you have been the subject of unlawful actions taken against you for exercising your whistleblower rights!

 Generally, the law prohibits employers from terminating whistleblowers or taking adverse actions against them, such as decreasing pay or scheduled hours.
 MCL 15.362 defines a whistleblower as an employee who “reports or is about to report, verbally or in writing, a violation or suspected violation of law or regulation or rule promulgated pursuant to the law of this state, a political subdivision of this state, or the United States to a public body.”
-This section further excludes reports that the employee knows to be false and includes participation into any formal investigations, inquiries, or hearings held by any public body.
+This section further excludes reports that the employee knows to be false and includes participation in any formal investigations, inquiries, or hearings held by any public body.

 A “public body” is defined by MCL 15.361.
 This term includes the judiciary and its members; law enforcement; bodies created or funded by local or state authority; state agencies, boards, and commissions; state officers and members of the state executive branch; and county/city/township governing bodies.